wvuweb/cleanslatecms-liquid-docs/20-tag-documentation/095-image-url.md

 #### `{% theme_image_url %}`

-TODO:

-  * Reformat radius docs for this tag as they're not congruent with the rest of of the tag doc's formatting.

 Gets the relative path to an image in your theme's `images` directory.
 It will include the current ten digit cache string (eg: `1234567890`).

 **NOTE:** All images used with this tag must reside in a directory called `images` (not `img` or any other variant of the word).